Imran99Z/Py_Pass_CLI/README.md

 - Note all files must be in the in same directory to be run

 # Reflection;
-- While creating this program the most challenging part with figuring out what I wanted the code to do.
-Once I figured on a simple CLI interface my next biggest hurdle was configuring encryption with fernet, setting to master password.
-What was most challenging about this project were the modular imports, ensuring the vault key program worked.
-I found this to be a very exciting project putting my python knowledge to the test.
+While creating this program, the hardest part for me was figuring out exactly what I wanted the code to do.
+Once I decided on a simple CLI interface, my next challenge was setting up encryption with Fernet and connecting it properly to the master password system.
+The most tricky part was managing the modular imports and making sure the vault key and encryption worked properly across all files.
+Overall, I found this project really exciting—it was a great way to put my Python skills to the test and see everything I learned come together in a functional program.